vidAio-subnet/vidaio-subnet/docs/validator_setup.md

 ## Install PM2 (Process Manager)

-**PM2** is used to manage and monitor the miner process.
+**PM2** is used to manage and monitor the validator process.
 If you haven’t installed PM2 yet, follow these steps:

 1. Install `npm` and PM2:
    ```bash